John Jacob Withrow

 John Jacob Withrow (1833 – August 5, 1900) was a Toronto businessman and politician.
 He proposed the first edition of the Canadian National Exhibition and organised the annual event for several years.

 Withrow was born in York, Upper Canada, and opened a construction business.
 In 1873, he was elected as alderman for the Toronto City Council.
 He tried to convince the Provincial Fair Association to permanently establish their annual fair in Toronto.
 When they refused, he established an annual fair in Toronto, which later became the Canadian National Exhibition.
 He twice ran, unsuccessfully, to become mayor of Toronto.
 After leaving city council, he sat on the board of various businesses and philanthropic organisations.
 He declared bankruptcy after losing his investments in a depression in the 1890s.
 He died in Toronto after suffering from a stroke.

 Early life

 Withrow was born in 1833 in York, Upper Canada (later named Toronto).
 His parents were James Withrow and Ellen Sanderson.
-The Withrows originated from Orange County, South Carolina and likely fled to Rawdon, Hants, Nova Scotia after the American Revolution (great uncle David Alder Withrow was one three brothers to have received land grants in Nova Scotia in 1784).
+The Withrows originated from Orange County, South Carolina and likely fled to Rawdon, Hants, Nova Scotia after the American Revolution.
 He achieved his schooling at Toronto Academy, worked at an architect's office, and worked as a contractor for McBean and Withrow, his father's building firm.
 He then toured the northern United States to observe architecture trends in the region, and in the late 1850s he returned to Toronto and worked as a carpenter.
 In the late 1860s, he partnered with John Hillock to form a contractor and lumber merchant business called Withrow and Hillock.